geertberkers/Primedice/README.md

 # Primedice
-Unoffial Primedice application for Android.
+Unofficial Primedice application for Android.

+DISCLAIMER:
+By using this application, you agree to the Terms of Services from Primedice.
+I'm not responsible for any lost BTC.
+Gambling is risky and might lose your bitcoin.
+If you minimize the application, it keeps running when you started Automated Betting.
+Be aware of this!

 Implemented in current version:
 - Login (including automatic login & 2FA)
 - Registering
 - Betting
-- Chatting (including / commands)
+- Chatting (including all commands like /tip)
 - Deposits
 - Withdrawals
 - Tipping